-Are you an RN looking to take your career to the next level?
+Are you a registered nurse (RN) looking to take your career to the next level?
 Are you unsure of where to start or how to get there?
-Earning a nursing graduate degree is a great way to advance your career.
-In fact, there are many great educational paths that you can pursue to help you progress within the field.
-Two very common, advanced level degrees for ambitious nurses are a Master’s in Nursing (MSN) and a Nurse Practitioner (NP) degree.
-While both master’s programs can help you move up the career ladder and hone your nursing skills, there are many differences and similarities to consider when deciding between an MSN and NP degree.
-So, which degree program is right for you?
-Let’s assess these two options:
+Earning a graduate degree is a great way to advance your nursing career.
+In fact, there are many fulfilling educational paths you can take to progress further within the field.
+Two popular, advanced-level degrees for ambitious nurses are the:

 Requirements for MSN vs. NP Programs: